-Car insurance, also known as auto insurance, typically costs $2,014 per year for full coverage and $622 per year for minimum coverage.
+Car insurance, also known as auto insurance, according to Nerd Wallet, typically costs $2,014 per year for full coverage and $622 per year for minimum coverage.
 This is just an average estimate, so you must confirm from your local insurance provider to get the actual amounts.

 The best car insurance for you depends on your individual needs, budget, and even location, but some of the highly-rated insurance companies are